adfaure/kodama-theme/content/blog/how-to-use.md

 ### Generate the CSS

 [Tailwindcss](https://tailwindcss.com/) is a framework that parses your html files, and generate the minimal CSS required.
 This theme depends on this framework.

+The theme comes with the precompiled style files (`static/styles/styles.css`).
+However, if you wish to change the style, or modify the template htlm, you might need to recompile your styles.

 The most simple way, is to follow the [installation page of tailwindcss](https://tailwindcss.com/docs/installation).